michelou/llvm-examples/examples/README.md

 <p style="margin:0 0 1em 20px;">
 Out batch files (eg. <a href="JITTutorial1/build.bat"><b><code>build.bat</code></b></a>) do obey the following coding conventions:
 <ul>
 <li>We use at most 80 characters per line.
-Concretely we observe that 80 characters fit well with 4:3 screens and 100 characters fit well with 16:9 screens (<a href="https://google.github.io/styleguide/javaguide.html#s4.4-column-limit">Google's convention</a> is 100 characters).</li>
+In practice we observe that 80 characters fit well with 4:3 screens and 100 characters fit well with 16:9 screens (<a href="https://google.github.io/styleguide/javaguide.html#s4.4-column-limit">Google's convention</a> is 100 characters).</li>
 <li>We organize our code in 4 sections: <code>Environment setup</code>, <code>Main</code>, <code>Subroutines</code> and <code>Cleanups</code>.</li>
 <li>We write exactly <i>one exit instruction</i> (label <b><code>end</code></b> in section <b><code>Cleanups</code></b>).</li>
 <li>We adopt the following naming conventions for variables: global variables start with character <code>_</code> (shell variables defined in the user environment start with a letter) and local variables (e.g. inside subroutines or  <b><code>if/for</code></b> constructs) start with <code>__</code> (two <code>_</code> characters).</li>